-Maintaining a normal vitamin D level is not only important for women trying to conceive.
+Maintaining a healthy vitamin D level is not only important for women trying to conceive.
 It can benefit the male partner as well.
-Studies have found a direct relationship between vitamin D levels and an improved ability of sperm to begin a pregnancy, both during ovulation induction and timed intercourse.
-Normal vitamin D levels have also been linked to healthy semen quality and sperm motility (movement), which may help improve pregnancy rates.
+Studies have found a relationship between healthy vitamin D and healthy sperm motility, or how well sperm can move.

 4. You can get vitamin D from the sun, but it’s not so easy.

 Many people call vitamin D the “sunshine vitamin.”
-And it’s true; our skin can synthesize vitamin D from sunlight.
+And it’s true – your skin can synthesize vitamin D from sunlight.
 But it’s not as easy as it sounds.

-People with darker pigmented skin may require three to five times longer exposure to the sun than those with lighter pigmented skin to synthesize the same amount of vitamin D.
+People with darker pigmented skin may require longer sun exposure than those with lighter pigmented skin to synthesize the same amount of vitamin D.

 Unfortunately, not all vitamin D supplements are created equal.
-Vitamin D3, or cholecalciferol, is the type of vitamin D our bodies produce after exposure to sunlight, and it’s the type that we metabolize most effectively, so it makes sense to use this type when choosing a supplement.
+Vitamin D3, or cholecalciferol, is the type of vitamin D your body produces after exposure to sunlight, and it’s the type that you metabolize most effectively, so it makes sense to choose a vitamin D3 supplement.

-To maximize your body’s ability to absorb vitamin D, take your supplement with a meal or snack containing some fat.
-For example, if you take your supplement at breakfast, the fat from an egg (including the yolk), nuts, nut butter, seeds, or cheese will help your body absorb the vitamin D.
+Vitamin D is a fat-soluble vitamin, so be sure to take your vitamin D supplement with a meal that contains healthy fats to maximize absorption.
+For example, if you take your supplement with breakfast, the fat from an egg (including the yolk), nuts, nut butter, seeds, or cheese will help your body absorb vitamin D.